To each and every American citizen,

-The risks of replacing our founding social contract are enormous, but they can be minimized.
-The rest of this manifesto aims to do just that, providing the American People with a structured gameplan, a tangible roster of delegates, and a concrete constitutional framework for the next evolution of our great democratic experiment.
+Radical circumstances require proportional responses.
+The risks of replacing our nation’s foundation are enormous, but so are the rewards.
+The following documents aim to minimize the risk and maximize the rewards, providing the American People with a structured gameplan for Convention Day and a draft Constitution for the next iteration of our great democratic experiment.

-The dream is not to make our nation great again; the dream is to make our nation greater than ever.
-My hope is that this dream becomes your own, and that you help it become a unifying story for the distressed, oppressed, suppressed American People.
+My dream is not to make our United States great again; it is to make them greater than ever.
+My sincere, unwavering, supremely powerful hope is that this dream becomes your own, and that you help it become the unifying story for our distressed, oppressed, suppressed People.

 Nobody